Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 - **Hit Points at Higher Levels:** 1d6 (or 4) + your Constitution modifier per prestige level

 ##### Bonus Proficiencies
-- **Saving Throws:** none
-- **Skills:** Choose 1 from Deception, Persuasion, Insight.
+- **Saving Throws:** Choose one from Intelligence, Wisdom, or Charisma.

-### Fey Blessing
-At 21st level, you draw power from the blood of Correlon that is in the soil of the Feywild.
-Choose a [blessing](blessings.md) that your domain in the Feywild grants you.
+- **Skills:** Choose one from Deception, Persuasion, Insight, or Performance.
+If you already have proficiency in the chosen skill, you double your proficiency bonus when you add it to a check with that skill.
+If you already do so, you can add 1d4 to any ability check you make using that skill.

+### Eternal King on an Eternal Throne
+At 21st level, when you die, an older and more regal version of yourself steps from the mists of time to take your place.
+This version of you from a possible future, and is a separate creature that appears within 5ft of you.
+This version of yourself then either absorbs your present self or allows your present self to absorb it.
+Regardless of the process, you instantly regain all hit points and can immediately take a turn.
+You can use this feature once per session.

-### Shields of the Eladrin Host
+### Shuffling of the Court
-At 22nd level, *at your command, eladrin knights in golden armor teleport in from all sides, moving you and your allies from danger*.
-As a reaction when you or an ally you can see within 30 feet of you is the target of an attack or makes a saving throw.
-All creatures targeted by that action can teleport up to 30 feet to nearest space that is safe from the triggering action.

-You can use the ability once, and regain use of it at the end of a short or long rest.
+At 22nd level, you can use your reaction to teleport a number of creatures you can see equal to your Charisma modifier up to 60 feet to unoccupied locations you can see in response to one of the teleported creatures being forced to make a saving throw or being targeted by a spell or attack roll.
+You can use this feature once before you must roll initiative again to use the feature again.

 ### Fey Ability Score Improvement
 At 23rd level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
 These ASI options can increase a score over 20.
 Alternatively, you can take a feat.

-### Eternal King on an Eternal Throne
-At 24th level, Once per session, when you die, *an older, more regal version of yourself steps from the mists of time to take your place.
-This version of you from a possible future,* is a separate creature that appears within 5ft of you.
-It possesses all your statistics, features and copies of your magic items.
-Your future self just happens to have expended the same short and longrest resources as you do, for this day.
-If any of your magic items are removed from your corpse, the future version of that item will fade away.

-Your future self can cast Revivify once, requiring no spellslots or components.
-If your younger self is revived, your future self fades away.
-If for any reason you cannot be revived, you can continue to play as your future self, or retire them.
+### Fey Blessing
+At 24th level, you draw power from the blood of Correlon that is in the soil of the Feywild.
+Choose a [blessing](blessings.md) that your domain in the Feywild grants you.

 ### Dominion over the Mind
-At 25th level, when a creature you can see fails an Intelligence, Wisdom or Charisma saving throw you can use your reaction to *weave fey magic into their misery.* Choose 1 of following effects:
+At 25th level, when a creature you can see fails an Intelligence, Wisdom or Charisma saving throw against a feature to weave fey magic into their misery.
+Choose one of following effects:
-1. The creature that failed a save is blinded until the end or their next turn.
+- The target is blinded for one minute.
-1. The creature succeeds on the save instead, and the attacker that prompted the save becomes targeted by their own effect.

-You can use each option only once, and must take a long rest before you can re-use an option you've used since your last rest.
+- The target succeeds on the saving throw instead of failing, and if a creature prompted the saving throw, that creature becomes targeted by their own effect, making the same saving throw.
+You can use this option once before you must complete a short or long rest to do so again.
+- The target is frightened or charmed (your choice) by you for one minute.
+It can repeat the triggering saving throw at the end of each of its turns, ending the condition on a successful saving throw.
+- One creature of your choice vanishes from the target's perception.
+The creature is granted full cover against the target, and its location is unknown to the target.
+The target can use its action to make an Intelligence (Perception) check, contested by the DC of the saving throw of the triggering saving throw.
+On a successful check, this effect ends.
+You can use this option once before you must complete a short or long rest to do so again.
 ____

 ## Parable